 What can you do if you are not happy?
 Who can you contact for more information?
 We seek to solve any disagreement at the lowest level.
 Any complaint should be discussed with the appropriate staff member in the first instance - class teacher or the SENCO.
 If the situation is not resolved they can then be discussed with the Head teacher.
 If you wish to make a complaint about the service you receive please follow the procedures set out in the complaints policy which can be found on the school website.
 SENDIASS provides free, independent advice, regarding all areas of special educational needs.
-Little Deers Pre-school Identification and monitoring of children with SEND.
-Every child's progress is closely monitored by their Key person and other Pre- school staff.
+Little Deers Pre-sc hoo Identification and monitoring of children with SEND.
+The child's Key Person and other Pre -school staff, closely monitor every child's progress.
 If there are concerns a child is not making the expected progress then, in conjunction with the SENCO we follow the Gloucestershire Intervention Guidance.
 This is based on the Local Authority criteria.
 Daily observations and termly assessments (using the EYFS) allow staff to monitor and report regularly to parents.
-With parents we plan resources and strategies to support your child.
+With parents, we plan resources and strategies to support your child.
 Staff and parents meet regularly with the SENCO to discuss the progress of your child and children are included in reviewing and discussing their own targets.
-Involvement of parents In accordance with the SEN code of practice we encourage regular contact with parents of children with SEND.
+There is a close working relationship with the school's Early Years Foundation Stage teacher and Little Deers staff and transition is carefully, planned and executed for settling into Reception class.
+Involvement of parents In accordance with the SEN code of practice, we encourage regular contact with parents of children with SEND.
 We strive to ensure that parents understand the procedure and are aware of how to access advice.
 This can take the form of: informal progress meetings, designated parents' meetings, telephone calls, emails and communication books.
 Parents have an opportunity to discuss and review the children's targets and receive a written copy.
-Range of provision Small group or 1:1 interventions are available to target the following: speech and language difficulties communication difficulties social and emotional difficulties children with English as an additional language EAL Who provides interventions?
+Range of provision Small group or 1:1 interventions are available to target the following: speech and language difficulties communication difficulties social and emotional difficulties children with English as an additional language (EAL) Who provides interventions?
 Play leader, Key person, SENCO or other professionals e.g. Speech and language therapists Resources When appropriate specific resources will be sourced e.g. special chairs, hearing support.
 Transition to School We have strong links with the local primary schools and especially Deerhurst and Apperley school.
 We link with school for appropriate activities during the year.
 We have a rigorous programme of transition sessions in the summer term and work closely with the school staff.
-School and Little D eers Policies relating to SEND SEND Policy, Safeguarding, Behaviour and Equality and Inclusion.
+School and Little D eers 3 Policies relating to SEND SEND Policy, Safeguarding, Behaviour and Equality and Inclusion.
 These are available on the school website or from the school office.
-Accessibility: Wheelchair access Yes Car park No Disabled toilet Yes Completed by: Mrs R Champness Rev r iew due: July 2022
+Accessibility: Wheelchair access Yes Yes Car park No Disabled toilet Yes 3 Completed by: Mrs R Champness Reviewed : June 2023